-Let's start with the basics.
-The SUPERJARE has an elevated sleeping surface made with breathable 1680D Oxford fabric.
-The frame is made from steel, so it's strong enough to hold dogs up to 120lbs (if you choose the large option), and a canopy is included.
+Let’s start with the basics.
+The PawHut has an elevated sleeping surface made with breathable mesh fabric.
+The frame is made from powder-coated steel, so it’s strong enough to hold dogs up to 110lbs (if you choose the largest option), and a canopy is included.
 Steel elevated beds are also able to withstand heavier chewing and scratching.

-There are two sizes available: medium and large.
+There are several sizes available, ranging from 24″ to 48″.
 While the canopy is great for sun protection, you can detach it for indoor use.
-A bonus is that the frame doesn't require any tools to put together.
+A bonus is that the frame has a foldable design and includes a travel bag.

 A downside is that the fabric is not machine washable.
-You'll need to manually clean the SUPERJARE with a mild soap and then allow it to air dry - although this is true for all elevated beds.
-It's also a shame there isn't a foldable design, as this would make it much more convenient to take on trips.
+You’ll need to manually clean the PawHut with a mild soap and then allow it to air dry – although this is true for all elevated beds.
+It’s also a shame there aren’t more color options available, as the grey design isn’t to everyone’s tastes.

-Even so, if you want a straightforward elevated bed with a removable canopy, the SUPERJARE is an excellent choice.
+Even so, if you want a straightforward elevated bed with a removable canopy, the PawHut is an excellent choice.

-Why We Recommend It: The SUPERJARE Cot provides a comfortable and shaded sleeping surface for your pet.
-It's simple to put together, built with a breathable mesh fabric, and the steel frame is highly durable.
-The middle beams also ensure your pet has plenty of support.
+The PawHut Cot provides a comfortable and shaded sleeping surface for your pet.
+It’s simple to put together, has a breathable mesh fabric, and the steel frame is highly durable.
+There are also multiple size options and the shade is easy to detach.

 For smaller dogs that need shade, the Floppy Dawg Just Chillin is another excellent canopy bed.
 The steel frame provides great durability, even if your dog is a chewer.
 It also has a breathable mesh fabric and a lightweight design.